 As the popularity of private cloud solutions rises, more businesses are beginning to research and explore the benefits of adopting a cloud solution for their enterprise.
-Concerning the deployment of the cloud service, businesses can choose hosted vs on-premise private cloud.
+Concerning the deployment of the cloud service, businesses can choose on-premise vs hosted private cloud.
 But what are the differences between hosted and on-premise private cloud?
 This article will walk through the benefits of both to help you make an informed decision for your business.

 In This Article:

-At InMotion, we offer an Infrastructure as a Service product called Flex Metal Cloud.
+At InMotion Hosting, we offer an Infrastructure as a Service product called Flex Metal Cloud.
 This allows you to create, manage, and optimize large scale deployments that include clouds, bare metal, networking, and object storage.
 Currently, we offer Hosted Private Clouds as part of Flex Metal but an upcoming product release will include On Premise versions of our Flex Metal Cloud.

 On-Premise Private Cloud